ecenteno7/4180_Final_Project_CenBodDow/README.md

 ### Included Files
 Information and a detailed tutorial for AWS IoT Core setup can be found [here](https://aws.amazon.com/iot-core/).
 The GitHub repository in this project omits the entirety of the AWS provided directories, as to avoid publishing any private information to a public location.
 AWS requires a full account setup and includes various API keys and certificates inside of its directories, so only the main scripts that were edited are included in this repository (with sensitive information excluded).
 The files “device-example.js” and “subscribe-publish-sample.c” are included to show how the embedded device is setup and runs.
 If you would like to recreate this project, simply replace these files in the AWS provided sample project directories and include your own user-generated certificates and keys from your account.

+### Raspberry Pi 3
+We chose to use the Raspberry Pi 3 Model B as the main controller of the alarm clock due to its ease of use and support for our IO devices.
+Since the Pi has a built-in Wi-Fi chip and support for the touchscreen, we could focus on implementing features instead of trying to get many small devices working with each other.
+The Adafruit Speaker Bonnet also allows easy control of speakers directly from the GPIO pins.
+This alarm clock did not have any real-time response constraints, so we did not need a faster, dedicated microcontroller for any functionality.

 ### Raspberry Pi Foundation Touch Screen
 The alarm clock is outfitted with a touch display which can be found [here](https://www.raspberrypi.org/products/raspberry-pi-touch-display/).
 This connects to the Raspberry Pi using a short ribbon cable in the Pi’s DSI Port.
 The display receives power from the Pi’s 5V Out and Ground GPIO connectors.
 The display is 800x480, but the Pi automatically adjusts its resolution and output for this.